pfraze/layer1/README.md

 ### Agent types

-Every agent has a type which is selected at creation.
+Every agent has a type which is selected at creation and which maps to the agent's ALLOC endpoint.
 Agents are polymorphic, meaning they can change between active types after creation.
 However, types do not combine - only one may apply at a time.

-Each type has a definition document which is readable by the Layer1 client.
-They include:

- - Index queries for spawning agents of the type
- - Any non-standard commands
- - Rendering behaviors
- - Interaction/reaction behaviors

 ### Agent command-sets